Greenland is a gigantic country and part of the Danish Kingdom and the world’s largest island. Australia counts as a continent.

 The area is known for its stable climate with dry air, frosty winter days and fantastic scenery.
 It is a huge experience on an extended weekend in Greenland.
 The experiences vary with the seasons, but the ice sheet can be experienced all year round.

 Area: 2.166 million km²

 Languages: Greenlandic official, and Danish

-Greenland Travel Agency has the largest range of travel services for this purpose:
+Greenland Travel Service has the largest range of travel services.